A1exan10er/lingo-with-tea/README.md

 Organizes vocabulary items by topic, difficulty, and category.

 #### `GeminiService`
-Handles all AI interactions including translation, explanation, and content generation.
+Handles all AI interactions with advanced error handling:
+- Support for 5 Gemini models (2.5 Pro, 2.5 Flash, 2.5 Flash Lite, 2.0 Flash, 2.0 Flash Lite)
+- Automatic retry with exponential backoff (up to 5 attempts)
+- Smart model fallback when a model is overloaded
+- Translation, explanation, content generation, and mistake analysis

 ## 🎯 Usage

 ### Language Settings
-1. Select your native language (e.g., Chinese)
-2. Choose the teaching language (what language you want explanations in)
+1. Choose the teaching language (what language you want explanations in)
-3. Pick the language you want to learn (e.g., English, German)
+2. Pick the language you want to learn (e.g., English, German)
+3. Select your preferred AI model (Gemini 2.5 Flash by default)

-### Vocabulary Module
+### AI Learning Module
-- Browse pre-built vocabulary lessons
-- Filter by difficulty level (beginner, intermediate, advanced)
+- **Learn Tab**: Generate personalized content by level and topic
-- Add words to your personal word book
-- View phonetic pronunciations and translations
+  - Vocabulary: Get 8 relevant words with translations and examples
+  - Sentences: Learn 5 common sentences with grammar explanations
+  - Grammar: Understand key grammar concepts with examples
+- **Practice Tab**: Test your knowledge with interactive exercises
+  - Translation exercises with detailed feedback
+  - Fill-in-the-blank with multiple choice options
+  - Instant mistake analysis with grammar and vocabulary tips

 ### Word Book Module
 - Add new words - AI automatically generates translations and explanations